Do You Get A Sharp, Stabbing Pain In Your Knee That Comes And Goes

 Kneecap (patellofemoral) arthritis

-This refers to arthritis (wearing down of the cartilage) on the back side of the kneecap.
-The cartilage normally lubricates joint, but when it wears down, the back of the kneecap rubs against the thigh bone as you bend and straighten your knee, which can cause inflammation.
+The knee cartilage normally lubricates joint, but when it wears down, the back of the kneecap (patella) rubs against the thigh bone (femur) as you bend and straighten your knee.
+This rubbing of the kneecap on the thigh bone which can cause inflammation, which can lead to knee pain.

 This is compounded if the thigh (quadriceps) muscles are too stiff, creating further compression of the kneecap on the thigh bone.